bxparks/AceCRC/README.md

 please use the [GitHub Discussions](https://github.com/bxparks/AceCRC/discussions) for this project.
 If you have a bug report, please file a ticket in [GitHub Issues](https://github.com/bxparks/AceCRC/issues).
-(Feature requests should go into Discussions first because many of them have alternative solutions which are useful to remain visible, instead of disappearing from the default view of the Issue tracker after the ticket is closed.)
-I'd love to hear about how this software and its documentation can be improved.
-I can't promise that I will incorporate everything, but I will give your ideas serious consideration.
+Feature requests should go into Discussions first because they often have alternative solutions which are useful to remain visible, instead of disappearing from the default view of the Issue tracker after the ticket is closed.

 Please refrain from emailing me directly unless the content is sensitive.
 The problem with email is that I cannot reference the email conversation when other